isblab/prism/README.md

 #### Example.
 PrISM on the TFIIH complex for voxel size=2 (NPZ input)

 The voxel size of the grid used to calulate densities can be changed by varying the `voxel_size` parameter.
-In the `example\Tfiih` directory, run the following:
+In the `example/Tfiih` directory, run the following:

 ```
 python ../../src/main.py  --input cluster.0.prism.npz --output output/ --voxel_size 2 --return_spread --classes 2 --cores 16 --models 1.0 --n_breaks 50